Where to Fish in Charlotte

 In addition to fishing in the 350-acre lake, visitors can swim, enjoy pedal boats and play mini-golf during summer months.
 The lake is home to some of the best largemouth bass fishing in the state as well as bluegill, crappie and catfish.
 Call for details on entrance and activity fees.

-Courtney McLaughlin is a freelance writer in Charlotte, mom and much better at catching leaves and tree limbs than fish.
+Courtney McLaughlin is a freelance writer in Charlotte, mom who is much better at tangling fishing line than actually catching a fish.